Docs

 AND

-• All users who are not part of loyal audience
+• All users who do not belong to "Loyal Audience"

 You can toggle group boolean condition by clicking on AND/OR in the query.
-This makes it easier to organize logic around different groups.
+This makes it easier to organise logic around different groups.

 Filter operators